 This course will inform students of strategies that result in successful acquisition of information.
 Students will develop critical thinking skills as they identify an information need, find appropriate sources, evaluate sources for quality, and create properly formatted citations.
 This is an online course that utilizes various internet based resources to find websites and print material.

-Semester Credit: 1 credit hour (1 lecture, 0 lab) Transferable discussion, and critical writing.
-Semester Credit: 3 credit hours (3 lecture, 0 lab) Transferable IAI Code: H3900
+Semester Credit: 1 credit hour (1 lecture, 0 lab) Transferable

 Literature